 Website speed and CRO

-The last of the three big benefits of speeding up your website is conversion rate optimisation.
+The last of the big benefits of speeding up your website is conversion rate optimisation.

 CRO often gets a big boost when you improve page speed because you're not losing users who are waiting for their page to load.